Financial Help for Car Repossession: 5 Ways to Keep Your Vehicle

 Key Takeaways

-- Financial assistance options like government programs, non-profit organizations, and credit counseling services can help avoid car repossession
+- Financial assistance options like government programs, non-profit organizations, and credit counseling services can help avoid car repossession.

-- Alternatives to repossession include voluntary surrender and selling the vehicle before it’s repossessed
+- Alternatives to repossession include voluntary surrender and selling the vehicle before it’s repossessed.

 Understanding Car Repossession